 Pregnancy Heartburn:

-Due to taking this probiotic, one of my students said this particular probiotic cured her extreme case of heartburn.
-Renew Life - Ultimate Flora Vaginal Support, 60 capsules
+One of my students said taking a daily probiotic cured her extreme case of heartburn.

-1. One of the most successful approaches to heartburn is to use overall pregnancy tonics, such as red raspberry leaf capsules, tincture, or tea, alfalfa capsules, and nettles infusion.
+- One of the most successful approaches to heartburn is to use overall pregnancy tonics, such as red raspberry leaf capsules, or red raspberry leaf tea, alfalfa capsules, and nettles infusion.

 3. Start moms out on one capsule (or dropper) three times per day (TID) and work up to three capsules.
 Expectant mothers often need to be reassured that they are not jeopardizing their babies as they would be if they were ingesting large quantities of “medicine”; rather they should consider these herbs to be true food supplements.
 Chris Hafner-Eaton, excerpted from “Heartburn Treatment Alternatives,” Birth Wisdom, Tricks of the Trade, Vol. III, a Midwifery Today